 Reese Tisdale and Bluefield Analyst Cullen Mitchell discuss the impacts of a changing energy landscape and its impact on water management.
 Over the last decade, the advent of shale oil & gas exploration, renewables, and battery power have upended traditional system structures and the opportunities for water services and solutions providers.
 Now, the emerging interest in electric vehicles, hydrogen-powered fleets, and power generation is a reality.
 Underlying this change is a set of policies and concerns about climate change.
 Cullen shares some insights from his recent research and brainstorms with Reese about how the world of water could change going forward.

-In Episode 114 of The Future of Water podcast, host Reese Tisdale is joined by Bluefield Research Senior Analyst Ethan Edwards for a deep...
+In this episode of The Future of Water, Reese Tisdale is joined by Bluefield Senior Analyst Charlie Suse to break down U.S. municipal water...